-Whether it’s for game day, tailgate, or dinner at home, you’re going to love these fall-off-the-bone baby back pork ribs.
+Whether it’s for game day, tailgate, or dinner at home, you’re going to love these fall-off-the-bone baby back .
 They are finger-licking good and practically make themselves!
-The beauty of making this rib recipe in the oven is that you can make them all year round.
-No grill or smoker needed.

-These ribs came out so tender, I was impressed!
+These came out so tender, I was impressed!
 Not to mention, the smoky-sweet dry rub mixed with the caramelized barbecue sauce was close to perfection in my book.

 Dry & Wet Rub for Baby Back Ribs?